expanseElectronics/ethernetNodes/README.md

 ### Enclousre:
 We have partnered with [Lincoln Binns](https://lincolnbinns.com/) and are using their E-Case C range, which allows a wide range of mounting hardware and customization.
 Both ports are located on the outside of the case, along with a twinned A port for use as an input.
 There is also a USB-C connector for power and data transfer, including the ethernet port and reset button.

+### Credits:
+A lot of this project is forked from Matt's ESP8266 based WiFi ArtNet to DMX, RDM and LED Pixels project found [here](https://github.com/mtongnz/ESP8266_ArtNetNode_v2).
+We thank Matt as a team for creating his amazing project with all it's features.